irahuldubey/Weather-Application/README.md

-# Weather
+# Weather Application

-Weather Application : Uses Weather API to fetch the data and displayed to use in customized format.
+Weather Application uses Weather API to fetch the data and displayed to use in customized format.

 Public API for weather details: http://api.openweathermap.org/data/2.5/weather?q=Westervile,oh,us&APPID=YOUR_APP_ID